lovelacecreativeco/woocommerce-shipping-switch-addresses/README.md

 Change a value in there, click verify and save, and continue to purchase your label.

+Update: The functionality has been updated to store the original shipping address, so after you click the "Swap Sender & Shipping Address" you'll see an "Undo Swap" button, which will allow you to revert the swap.

+Since the sender addresses are stored, you will need to clear out the swapped addresses after a while.
+You can do this by going to https://{your-domain}/wp-admin/admin.php?page=wc-settings&tab=shipping&section=woocommerce-shipping-settings

 Wayyy less steps than it was before!
 I hope this helps!

 If you have any questions or need assistance with anything, don't hesitate to reach out: